alelodato/The-Football-Academy/README.md

 CREDITS

-    All the icons used for the toggle menu,the reasons section and the footer,were taken from the "Font Awesome" website;
+    All the icons used for the toggle menu,the reasons section,the footer and the website favicon,were taken from the "Font Awesome" website;

     The font used in the website,"Bebas Neue" and "Urbanist",were taken from Google Font;